 Students in Years 10 and 11 are provided with a fully inclusive support service to help them get through these crucial exam years and support them in the planning and application of their post 16 years.
-Support can be found in L10 which is open between 8:00am and 4:00pm every day.
-L10 acts as a drop in centre for students who may need assistance or help either in their school work or in their personal lives.
+Support can be found in our pastoral rooms which are open between 8:00am and 4:00pm every day.
+L11 acts as a drop in centre for students who may need assistance or help either in their school work or in their personal lives.

 Mental Health and Wellbeing Team

 Turton School is passionate about improving mental health and supporting the wellbeing of all our students.
 We are delighted to be one of the first schools in the country to be involved in the Youth Mental Health First Aid in Schools programme and one of seven pilot schools working with Bolton CAMHS School Liaison Team.

 The National Institute for Clinical Excellence (NICE) uses the following definitions of wellbeing: